Operational Inexpressibility at the Step-Duplicating Primitive Recursor Orientation Boundary: Abstract

-Sound responses split into \emph{construction methods} (polynomial interpretations, path orderings) that extend the proof language, and \emph{confession methods} (dependency pairs, counter-projection, size-change termination, argument filtering) that project away the unincorporable dimension under an external soundness license; all four confession methods share the same projection rank and certified-forgetting witness interface.
-The Arts-Giesl soundness theorem is a $\Pi^0_2$-combinatorial principle formalizable in $\mathrm{I}\Sigma_1$; an artifact-facing descriptor places its termination measure at order type $\omega^3$ inside $\mathrm{RCA}_0$ (not a strength extension, since $\mathrm{RCA}_0\vdash\mathrm{WO}(\omega^3)$ already).
-Within the analyzed family the duplicator is the unique structurally complete member at which the confession becomes load-bearing.
+Sound responses split into \emph{construction methods} (polynomial interpretations, path orderings) that extend the proof language, and \emph{confession methods} (dependency pairs, counter-projection, size-change termination (SCT), argument filtering) that project away the unincorporable dimension under an external soundness license; all four share the same projection rank and certified-forgetting witness interface.
+The Arts-Giesl soundness theorem is a $\Pi^0_2$-combinatorial principle in the bounded presentation, and its subterm-criterion route is an SCT instance, hence formalizable in $\mathrm{RCA}_0$ with a termination measure of order type $\omega$; the route's arithmetical content is provable in $\mathrm{I}\Sigma_1$, and each fixed-system $\Pi^0_2$ instance in $\mathrm{PRA}$.
+The object-derivation side is mechanized in Lean at two levels.
+SCT soundness for the extracted singleton pair is proved outright: a call relation carrying an everywhere-strict descent thread admits no infinite chain, so the pair is chain free and well founded, and the bounded $\forall\exists$ presentation holds with the counter height as explicit chain-length bound.
+Separately, in a single-sorted $\mathrm{RCA}_0$ language the basic $\mathrm{RCA}_0$ axioms syntactically derive an elementary $\Pi^0_2$ predecessor-descent sentence in a sound first-order proof calculus, with the standard model as a consistency witness; that record certifies the $\Pi^0_2$ shape and stops short of identifying the sentence with DP soundness.
+Within the analyzed family the duplicator is the unique structurally complete member for which the confession step is required.